Currant and Gooseberry Marmalade – Without Pectin, Gelatin, and Agar-Agar

 Preparation

-- For making natural marmalade, it is best to use berries that contain pectin: gooseberries, red or black currants.
-To one kilogram of such berries, you can add 500 grams of raspberries, cherries, blueberries, strawberries, or blueberries.
+- For making the natural marmalade without commercial gelling agents, it is best to use berries that naturally contain pectin: gooseberries, red currants or black currants.
+To one kilogram of such pectin-rich berries, you can add 500 grams of raspberries, cherries, blueberries, strawberries, or other softer berries.
 In this variant, gooseberries, cherries, red currants, and blueberries were used.
-The prepared berries need to be washed and placed in a deep saucepan with a quality non-stick coating.
-Pour water into the berry mix and place the preparation on the heat.
-Cook the berries over low heat until softened.
+The prepared berries need to be washed thoroughly and placed in a deep saucepan with a quality non-stick coating.
+Pour the water into the berry mix and place the preparation on the heat.
+Cook the berries over low heat until properly softened.

-- Add sugar.
-If you don’t plan to make marmalade for children, you can add a shot of cognac, almond liqueur, cherry kirsch, or whiskey to the berries.
-Stir the berry marmalade mixture, reduce the heat to low, and cook the dessert for half an hour.
+- Add the measured sugar.
+If you don't plan to make the marmalade for children, you can add a small shot of cognac, almond liqueur, cherry kirsch, or whiskey to the berries for added depth.
+Stir the berry marmalade mixture, reduce the heat to low, and cook the dessert for half an hour total.
 You can easily check the readiness of the marmalade mass: just drop a small amount of the preparation onto a cold plate.
-If after a few minutes the berry mass has set and turned into a firm jelly, the marmalade is ready.
+If after a few minutes the berry mass has set and turned into a firm jelly, the marmalade is properly ready.